What Is Fascism: Definition, History, and Significance

 • Nationalism: Fascist ideology promotes a fervent sense of national identity and often seeks to expand the nation’s influence and territory.

-• Authoritarian Leadership: A key characteristic of Fascism is the belief in a single, charismatic leader who exercises absolute authority over the state and its people.
+• Authoritarian Leadership: It is the belief in a single, charismatic leader who exercises absolute authority over the state and its people.

 • Suppression of Dissent: Fascist regimes often silence opposition and suppress dissent through censorship, propaganda, and, in extreme cases, violence.

-• Totalitarianism: Fascism seeks to control all aspects of society, including the economy, culture, and individual behaviour, to achieve its goals of national unity and supremacy.
+• Totalitarianism: Means to control all aspects of society, including the economy, culture, and individual behaviour, to achieve its goals of national unity and supremacy.

 • Militarism: Fascist ideologies tend to glorify military strength and may pursue aggressive expansionist policies.